dra2020/rdapy/scripts/geographic-baseline/README.md

 scripts/geographic-baseline/ONCE.sh
 ```

+The geographic baselines for a state need to be updated every time a new elections is available for that state.
+See the appropriate lines in `ONCE.sh`.

+Right now, the only thing we precompute is geographic baselines.
-Other one-time preprocessing could be added to this script.
+Other one-time preprocessing could, however, be added to this script.

 You can produce a report of the geographic baselines, using this script.